dummifiedme/TheNotebook/NotesVault/Indian Polity - Lectures Notes.md

 ### Types of Constitution
 1. Written and Unwritten Constitutions
-	1. Written constitutions are disting
+	1. Written constitutions are distinguished on the basis of the fact that they are products of the constituent assembly.
 	2. British Constitution = Unwritten --> Has some parts written too.
 		- Unwritten because there was no constituent assembly.
 		> - No constitution is entirely written or unwritten.
 		> - Even Indian constitution has some unwritten parts.
 	3. Indian constitution is written.
+2.